Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: The complex index of an approximately complex operator

-\begin{lem}[Circle-equivariance of complex linear and antilinear components] Continue the notation and assumptions of Lemma \ref{lem:S1InvariantSubspacesAndProjections}.
-If $\sT$ is $G$-equivariant, then the complex linear and complex antilinear components of $\sT$, $\sT'$ and $\sT''$ as in \eqref{eq:Complex_linear_and_anti-linear_operator_components}, are also $G$-equivariant. \end{lem}
+\begin{lem}[Equivariance of complex linear and antilinear components] For $k=1,2$, let $\sH_k$ be a real Hilbert space with inner product $g_k = \langle\cdot,\cdot\rangle_{\sH_k}$.
+Let $G$ be a group and assume that for $k=1,2$ there are $g_k$-orthogonal $G$ actions on $\sH_k$.
+Assume that there $G$-invariant, Hermitian structures $J_k$ on $\sH_k$.
+Let $\sT:\sH_1\to \sH_2$ be a $G$-equivariant, approximately complex operator in the sense of Definition \ref{defn:ApproximatelyComplex}.
+Then the complex linear and complex antilinear components $\sT'$ and $\sT''$ of $\sT$ (see \eqref{eq:Complex_linear_and_anti-linear_operator_components}) are also $G$-equivariant. \end{lem}